 @graphql (endpoint: String!, configuration: String, headers: [{name: String, value: String}], prefix: { value: String, includeRootOperations: Boolean })

-request when the query is executed for GraphQL backends.
-The directive specifies the endpoint and sets the query arguments as URL query parameters.
-Typical parameters in an @graphql
+@graphql connects to a GraphQL backend.
+It performs an HTTP POST request when the query is executed for GraphQL backends.
+The directive specifies the endpoint and passes all query arguments to the backend as parameters in a URL query string.
+Typical arguments in an @graphql call are:

-: Endpoint URL to be called.
-The parameters available for constructing the URL include:- All parameters of the query attached to the
+• endpoint: Endpoint URL to be called.
+The variables available for constructing the URL include:

-directive. - All parameters in the corresponding
+• All parameters in the corresponding configuration.

-For examples of how to use the @graphql
+For examples of how to use the @graphql arguments, see How to Connect to a GraphQL API.

 @materializer